 So if all non-scriptural elements are excluded in 2 Timothy, then, by analogy, Scripture would logically have to be excluded in Ephesians.
 It is far more reasonable to recognize that the absence of one or more elements in one passage does not mean that they are nonexistent.
 The Church and Scripture are both equally necessary and important for teaching."

 The author's claims are fallacious, considering how the context of Ephesians 4 does not match that of 2 Timothy 3.
 2 Timothy 3:16-17 specifically points us to a rule of faith.
-Ephesians 4:11-15 is merely discussing unity in Christ Jesus and the diverse gifts of the Holy Spirit.
+Ephesians 4:11-15 is discussing unity in Christ Jesus and the diverse gifts of the Holy Spirit.
 The text from Ephesians pertains to the administration of the principles found within the guide (Scripture), namely brotherly fellowship and edification in the faith.
 The context of 2 Timothy 3:16-17 identifies our spiritual standard of discernment.
-2 Timothy 3 discusses the means by which edification in the faith is to be done, Scripture.
-Thus, the authority of ministers does not extend beyond that authoritative standard.
-The written revelation equips the faithful man of God for every good work.
+2 Timothy 3 discusses the means by which edification in the faith is to be done.
+Thus, the authority of ministers does not extend beyond that authoritative written standard.
+Scripture equips the faithful man of God for every good work.
 2 Timothy mentions no other rule of faith.
 So this Roman Catholic objection is actually a false analogy.

 The author argues that Sola Scriptura is a circular position, which has been already been addressed here: